-We expect that our cash and cash equivalents of \$16.3 million at December 31, 2018, together with the net proceeds from the February 2019 Public Offering of \$12.1 million and the receipt of \$0.8 million of research and development tax incentive payments from the Commonwealth of Australia as a result of the 2018 research and development activities of our Australian subsidiary, HealthCare Pharmaceuticals Pty Ltd, will be sufficient to fund our operating expenses for at least the next 12 months from issuance of the financial statements included in this Annual Report on Form 10-K. In addition, we will seek additional funding through public or private equity financings or government programs and will seek funding or development program cost-sharing through collaboration agreements or licenses with larger pharmaceutical or biotechnology companies.
+We expect that our cash and cash equivalents of \$3.9 million at December 31, 2019, together with the \$25.3 million in aggregate net proceeds from the January 2020 private placement and the \$3.0 million upfront cash payment received from BeiGene, will be sufficient to fund our operating expenses for at least the next 12 months from issuance of the financial statements included in this Annual Report on Form 10-K. In addition, we will seek additional funding through public or private equity financings or government programs and will seek funding or development program cost-sharing through collaboration agreements or licenses with larger pharmaceutical or biotechnology companies.
 If we do not obtain additional funding or development program cost-sharing, we would be forced to delay, reduce or eliminate certain clinical trials or research and development programs, reduce or eliminate discretionary operating expenses, and delay company and pipeline expansion, which would adversely affect our business prospects.
 The inability to obtain funding, as and when needed, would have a negative impact on Leap's financial condition and our ability to pursue our business strategies.